WM20009/HyperFree/readme.md

 # 🔨 Tuning Usage
 If you want to tune HyperFree for different tasks, we have provided the `Extract_Backbone_Features.py` script to output multi-scale pretrained features.

-# 🔨 Segent Any HSI Usage
+# 🔨 Segment Any HSI Usage
 If you want to use the full-spectrum segmented masks for your own task.
 You can use the `Seg_Any_HSI.py` script, where the hyper-paramaters below need to be changed.
 ```python
 data_path = "./../../Data/hyperspectral_classification/WHU-Hi-LongKou.tif"